lima-gus/lima-gus/README.md

 ### hello, world

-- 📚 I'm an system analysis and development student @ Senac;
+- 📚 I'm a system analysis and development student @ Senac;
 - 🖤 Passionate about web and mobile development;
 - 🎓 Currently dedicated on learning front-end technologies;
 ##